top of page

 Local Average Solar Energy Prices

 In general, higher grid rates mean greater solar energy savings.
-However, this also depends on how solar installation costs compare to that state’s electric rates.
+However, this also depends on how solar installation costs compared to that state’s electric rates.
 On average, across the US in 2023, the average home consumes 10,500 kWh of electricity annually.

 Grid power and solar energy costs vary not only by state but also within each state.
 So double-check utility rates in your customer’s particular jurisdiction before estimating their solar energy savings.